DevExpress-Examples/out-of-maintenance-winforms-designer-how-to-show-totals-in-pie-dashboard-items/README.md

 * Assigning Logic

-    **Attach** and **Detach** methods in this section subscribe and unsubscribe events used for customization in this extension.
+   The **Attach** and **Detach** methods in this section subscribe and unsubscribe events used for customization in this extension.

 * Common Logic

-    This section contains event handlers and methods common for the Designer and Viewer controls.
+    This section contains event handlers and methods for the Designer and Viewer controls.

 * Designer Logic

-    This section contains logic required for the Dashboard Designer UI.
-It includes Ribbon toolbar items' creation methods, their click handlers, and the method that updates their states based on the currently selected dashboard item.
+    This section contains the logic for the Dashboard Designer UI.
+It includes the Ribbon toolbar items' creation methods, their click handlers, and the method that updates their states based on the currently selected dashboard item.

 The **PieTotalSettings** class describes the model of custom settings used in this extension.
 The extension stores this model in a Custom Property of a particular Pie Item and reads this data when required.
-Since Custom Properties allow storing data only in the string format, this class has two public static methods **FromJson** and **ToJson** which saves and reads data in the JSON format.
+Since Custom Properties allow storing data only in the string format, this class has the **FromJson** and **ToJson** public static methods which saves and reads data in the JSON format.

 The **PieTotalSettingsDialog** dialog allows users to customize data displayed in totals.
 Users can select a measure which values are displayed in the total and specify leading and trailing texts.